awsdocs/aws-systems-manager-user-guide/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: `AmazonSSMManagedEC2InstanceDefaultPolicy`<a name="security-iam-awsmanpol-AmazonSSMManagedEC2InstanceDefaultPolicy"></a>

 You shouldn't attach `AmazonSSMManagedEC2InstanceDefaultPolicy` to your IAM entities\.
 This policy should be attached to a role that grants permissions to your Amazon EC2 instances to allow Systems Manager functionality\.
+For more information, see [Default Host Management Configuration](managed-instances-default-host-management.md)\.

 This policy grants permissions that allow the SSM Agent on your Amazon EC2 instance to retrieve Documents, execute commands using Run Command, establish sessions using Session Manager, collect an inventory of the instance, and scan for patches and patch compliance using Patch Manager\.